Skip to main content

 Durham University Business School: Waterside

-Image of a large modern building with water in the foregroundStatus: Purchase complete, refurbishment underway
+Image of a large modern building with water in the foregroundStatus: Refurbishment complete and Waterside now open

-Durham University acquired the Waterside Building in Durham City from Durham County Council as a future location for our world-class Business School on Monday 31 October 2022.
+Durham University acquired the Waterside building in Durham City from Durham County Council on 31 October 2022 as a future location for our world-class Business School.
+This move ensures the continued growth and success of our Business School while bringing significant economic benefits to the city, county, and region.

 Timeline

-• The Waterside building was completed for Durham County Council in February 2022 and provides approximately 10,000sqm of accommodation
+• The Waterside building was completed for Durham County Council in February 2022, provides approximately 10,000 sqm of accommodation.

-• Initial phase of staff engagement until September 2022
+• Initial staff engagement took place until September 2022.

-• Continuing engagement during the design phase from October 2022
+• The design phase included ongoing engagement from October 2022.

-• First phased move from Mill Hill Lane planned for late summer 2024
+• The move from Mill Hill Lane took place in late summer 2024.

 Latest update